Distributional Modeling and Forecasting of Natural Gas Prices: Empirical Models

 \begingroup

 \endgroup

-The product rollover was modeled using the most recent price of the Two-Month-Ahead product as a predictor for the Month-Ahead product on the first trading day of each month.
-On all other days, the last recent price of the Month-Ahead product is used.
-The prices of the Month-Ahead and Two-Month-Ahead products are denoted by $y_{t}$ and $\varphi_1 y_{t, \text{2MA}}$ respectively.
-Additionally, a risk-component was added to the model.
-The buildup of the risk premia does not need to be modeled since the aforementioned approach to represent the model rollover accounts for it.
-However, the risk premia will gradually decay over the month.
+We modeled the product rollover by using the most recent price of the Two-Month-Ahead product $y_{t-1, \text{2MA}}$ as a predictor for the Month-Ahead product on the first trading day of each month.
+The model considers the most recent price of the Month-Ahead product $y_{t-1}$ on all other days.
+Additionally, we added a risk component.
+The buildup of the risk premia does not need to be modeled since the approach mentioned above to address the model rollover accounts for it already.
+However, the risk premia gradually decay over the month.
 We assume this decay to be linear.
-That is, we weight the decay by the number of days since the last trading day to account for a bigger risk reduction on Mondays and after other days without trading.
-The number of days since the last trading day is denoted by $D_t^{\text{LTD}}$ and $D_t^{\text{M}}$ denotes the total number of days in a given month.
-The Month-Ahead model also features a seasonal component.
-We used the monthly average lagged by one year denoted by $\Bar{y}_{t-1Y}^M$.
-This approach was chosen to take the monthly structure i.e., the rollover of the product into account.
-That is, the seasonal component also features a rollover characteristic.
+That is, we weight the decay by the number of days since the last trading day $D_t^{\text{LTD}}$ to account for a more significant risk reduction, e.g., on Mondays.
+We also normalize this component using the total number of days in a given month $D_t^{\text{M}}$.
+Moreover, we included a seasonal component.
+We used the monthly average lagged by one year $\Bar{y}_{t-1Y}^M$.
+This approach has a clear advantage compared to, e.g., Fourier terms: it accounts for the monthly structure of the product, i.e., the rollover.

 The mean process was further extended by the lagged price of European Emission Allowances, the lagged price of Oil, and the lagged and smoothed temperature denoted by $\text{EUA}_{t-1}$, $\text{Oil}_{t-1}$ and $\widetilde{T}_{t-1}$ respectively.
-The smoothed temperature is defined as $\widetilde{T_{t}} = 0.95 \widetilde{T}_{t-1} + (0.05) T_{t-1}$.
+The smoothed temperature is defined as $\widetilde{T_{t}} = 0.95 \widetilde{T}_{t-1} + (0.05) T_{t}$.
 That is, we follow \textcite{gaillard2016additive} by smoothing the temperature exponentially with a persistence parameter of $0.95$.
 Lastly, the model was supplemented by a TGARCH process similar to the process of the Day-Ahead model.
 However, the conditional standard deviation is elevated on the first trading day of every month instead of every Monday.
-We assume that the errors follow a skewed-student-t distribution as for the Day-Ahead product.
+We assume that the errors are SST distributed as in the Day-Ahead model.